benbkk/hub3c.com/readme.md

 # Hub3c.com #
-## A static HTML website that hopefully could serve as Hub3c.com marketing website. ##
+## A static HTML website that hopefully could serve as a working prototype for the new Hub3c.com marketing website. ##

 ## So why would you add even more work to yourself, Ben? ##